 HomeRF (for Home Radio Frequency), launched in 1998 by the HomeRF Working Group, has a maximum throughput of 10 Mbps with a range of about 50 to 100 meters without an amplifier.
 The HomeRF standard, despite Intel's support, was abandoned in January 2003, mainly because processor manufacturers had started to support onboard Wi-Fi (via Centrino technology, which included a microprocessor and a Wi-Fi adapter on a single component).

 ZigBee (also known as IEEE 802.15.4): it can be used to connect devices wirelessly at a very low cost and with little energy consumption, which makes it particularly well-suited for being directly integrated into small electronic appliances (like home appliances, stereos, and toys).
-It operates on the frequency band of 2.4 GHz and on 16 channels, can reach transfer speeds of up to 250 Kbps with a maximum range of about 100 metres.
+It operates on the frequency band of 2.4 GHz and, on 16 channels, can reach transfer speeds of up to 250 Kbps with a maximum range of about 100 meters.

 You will need the following components:

 We will need a device that functions as a transmitter, which is the one that will initiate the transmission.